devlooped/SmallSharp/readme.md

 In short, if you use this project to generate revenue, the [Maintenance Fee is required](https://github.com/devlooped/SmallSharp/blob/main/osmfeula.txt).

-To pay the Maintenance Fee, [become a Sponsor](https://github.com/sponsors/devlooped).
+To pay the Maintenance Fee, [become a Sponsor](https://github.com/sponsors/devlooped) at the corresponding OSMF tier (starting at just $10!).

 <!-- #content -->
 ## Overview